slaskawi/vault-poc/README.md

 ### Unseal Keys and Gatekeeper Tokens
 Protection of the gatekeeper key is essential.
 K-Stash never exposes the gatekeeper key directly, but is represented as a set of unseal keys.
 These keys must be kept secure and should not all be kept in the same place.
 A single compromised unseal key is not enough to reconstruct the gatekeeper key.
 Multiple compromised unseal keys could reconstruct the gatekeeper key, which can be used to seal and unseal the barrier and potentially access encrypted data.
-A compromised gatekeeper token cannot reconstruct the gatekeeper key, which makes the the preferred method of sealing and unsealing the barrier.
+A compromised gatekeeper token cannot reconstruct the gatekeeper key, which makes it the preferred method of sealing and unsealing the barrier.

 ### Compromise Scenareos
 There are several scenareos where a compromise could occur.
 Understanding some of those scenareos is critical to ensuring the security of the barrier and the data encrypted within it.